Joe S. Carr: Career

 Carr ran in the Tennessee State Senate District 14 Special Election in early 2018 for the vacant seat.
 The vacant seat was created after Jim Tracy's resignation to serve in federal administration.

 On May 3, 2022, Carr won the Republican nomination for Rutherford County Mayor with 6,862 votes, narrowly defeating second place finisher Rhonda Allen, who earned 6,239 votes.
 The incumbent mayor Bill Ketron received 4,487 votes.
 On August 4, 2022, Carr went on to win the general election for mayor with 12,518 votes.
 He defeated three independent candidates: Randy Allen, who earned 10,387 votes; Royce Olen Johnson, who earned 2,705 votes; and Norman Hanks, who earned 1,853 votes.

+On May 5, 2026, Joe Carr was defeated by Republican candidate Randy Allen in the Republican Primary for Rutherford County Mayor, with current County Mayor Carr finishing second and County Commissioner Craig Harris finishing third.

+Allen, the Chief Operations Officer for the Rutherford County Area Habitat for Humanity, received 6,412 votes.
+Joe Carr received 6,081 votes and Harris received 5,580 votes.

 Personal life

 Carr graduated from Middle Tennessee State University in 1981.
 He and his wife, Ginny, have three children.
 They live in Lascassas, near Murfreesboro.